-Going to start this week’s blog with a number…see if you can guess why it’s important.
+We're going to start this week’s blog with a number … see if you can guess why it’s important.

 What do you think?
-No, it’s not the size of pint glass you can drink from on a night out (don’t drink and drive at all, people.)
+No, it’s not the size of glass you can drink from on a night out (do not drink and drive at all, people.)

 It is, in fact, the minimum legally allowed tread depth of the tyres on your car.